Alex3832/SCARS-site/README.md

 # SCARS

-SCARS (Skin Cancer Automatic Ranking System) is an open source neural network designed to classify types of skin cancer from images of human skin.
-The netowkr was trained off of the HAM10000 database from Harvard
+SCARS (Skin Cancer Automatic Recognition System) is an open source neural network designed for binary classification of skin lesions/moles into either benign or malignant type.